 - Wellness Education

 CAPS is dedicated to working with students to provide services that can assist with challenges that have impacted their overall well-being.
 These could include adjusting to life events, relationship issues, and mental health changes.
-Some of the ways this can be accomplished are through individual or couples counseling as well as psycho-educational groups.
+Some of the ways this can be accomplished are through individual or relationship counseling as well as psycho-educational groups.

 CAPS uses a short-term model of therapy to assist students in addressing issues or concerns in fewer sessions.
 We have competent staff that is trained in these modalities (meet the staff).
 Couples or partners counseling is another option, subject to counselor availability.
 UNO counselors have a large referral network for individuals needing longer-term support.
 Participation in support groups has no session limit.

 Some of the areas of concern commonly addressed in short-term counseling include: